 Best way to melt chocolate chips

-For the top drizzle on your energy bars, you’ll want to add 1/2 tsp of coconut oil into the bowl, that will make it melt easier and smoother.
-If you’ve ever tried to melt chocolate in the microwave and it becomes a hard clumpy mess, this will fix that!
-30 seconds, then stir, 30 seconds, then stir, until it is smooth and ready to drizzle.
+For the top drizzle on your energy bars, you’ll want CHOCOLATE, follow our how to melt chocolate chips in the microwave for that.
+If you’ve ever tried to do this and it becomes a hard clumpy mess, this hack will fix that!

 Oatmeal Chocolate Chip Bars